 1. Playa Del Ingles

 When we first got to The South of Gran Canaria we noticed we were surrounded by a much older crowd.
 At first it was a shock but then we realised it makes sense to retire here since the weather is perfect and the country is cheap to live in.
 But when we arrived in Playa Del Ingles for a festival, we were amazed at how many young people were around.
 This is a popular place for young people who like to party.
+With the help of espanol de espana, we were able to have interesting conversations with the locals.

 Fact: Gran Canaria is considered the LGBT capital of Europe so in Playa Del Ingles you will find some crazy LGBT bars.
 And I say this from experience, the LGBT community sure knows how to party!